 5. Remove damaged insulation.

-We hope you never have to deal with squirrel damage to your roof, attic or home.
-However, should you encounter this problem we are confident the tips provided above will help you make repairs to squirrel damage to your home and perhaps even prevent a re-occurrence of the problem.
+We hope you never have to deal with squirrel damage to your roof, attic, basement or home.
+However, should you encounter this problem, we are confident the tips provided above will help you make repairs.
+They may even ensure that squirrel damage to your home is not a recurring problem.